 Changing the Owner of the task means it will disappear from your ServiceTrack > Current menu and be listed in the other business unit's.
 If you still want to have visibility over the task but want another business unit to be responsible for it, use the Assign To function instead.

 Job costs are generally booked by field staff as they complete their daily tasks via AroFlo Field.
 A series of buttons underneath the task header section allow office staff to view these costs, and record any additional costs including labour, materials and expenses.
+Costs from labour and material items added from purchase orders or work orders, can also be viewed from here.
+See Task Worksheet Labour, Materials and Expenses pages for more information.

 It is vital to keep this information up-to-date and accurate to ensure that all costs are captured for invoicing and reporting purposes.